Acceptologist/MyLibrary/README.md

 ### Purpose:
   The purpose of the project is to demonstrate understanding of the basic structure and operation of a React-based app.

+## hosted version
+This app is hosted by Heroku : https://serene-everglades-86007.herokuapp.com/

 ## Installation & Start